Leopold, Duke of Albany (1853-1884)

 Leopold was the only one of Queen Victoria’s sons to be haemophiliac so he inherited the mutated X chromosome while his brothers didn’t.
 Two of Queen Victoria’s daughters, Alice and Beatrice also inherited the mutated chromosome as they went on to have haemophiliac sons and their daughters passed it on to the royal families of Spain, Germany and Russia.
 Since the daughter of a male haemophiliac will always inherit his mutation, Leopold’s daughter, Alice, was a carrier and she passed it down to her son, Rupert, who died from injuries sustained in a car crash.
 Leopold’s son, Charles Edward, inheriting his X chromosome from his mother, was unaffected.

 Tragically, the marriage was destined to be short-lived as Leopold fell while relaxing at his Cannes residence, and died from a cerebral haemorrhage on 28 March 1884.
-Helena was pregnant with their second child, Charles Edward, who was born four months later on 19 July 1884.
+Helen was pregnant with their second child, Charles Edward, who was born four months later.
 Leopold was the second of Queen Victoria’s children to die before her and he was buried in the Albert Memorial Chapel at Windsor.